Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field theory and spacetime setting: Lagrangian Density

-is the integrand of the Lagrangian, Eq.~(\ref{EQh2.05}).
+is the integrand of the Lagrangian, Eq.~(\ref{EQq4.06}).

-We consider an arbitrarily large region of space to be filled with a linear, isotropic, homogeneous, transparent, continuous magneto-dielectric medium that is characterized by a macroscopic electric refractive index $n_e$ and a macroscopic magnetic refractive index $n_m$.
-For clarity and concision, we will work in a regime in which the center frequency of the propagating monochromatic/quasimonochromatic field is sufficiently far from material resonances that dispersion can be treated parametrically and is otherwise negligible.
-Then, $n_e$ and $n_m$ depend on the center frequency of the exciting field, but are otherwise real time-independent constants.
+We consider an arbitrarily large region of space to be filled with an isotropic, homogeneous, transparent, continuous, linear magneto-dielectric medium that can be characterized by a macroscopic electric refractive index $n_e$ and a macroscopic magnetic refractive index $n_m$.
+Treating dispersion in lowest order, the electric and magnetic refractive indices will depend on the center frequency of the quasimonochromatic field (or the frequency of a monochromatic field) that illuminates the medium.